List on Bids44 →

 ConditionPrice RangeWhat It Means

-Like New₹36,000 – ₹50,000Flawless body, 90%+ battery health, original box and accessories, no repair history.
+Like New₹36,000 – ₹50,000Flawless body, no scratches, 90%+ battery health, original box and accessories, often with remaining AppleCare+ or recent battery replacement.

-Good₹25,000 – ₹34,000Minor cosmetic wear (light scratches on screen/body), 80-89% battery health, fully functional.
+Good₹25,000 – ₹34,000Minor cosmetic wear (light scratches on screen/body), 80-89% battery health, fully functional, no major dents.

 Advantages — Why Buyers Pick the iPhone 13 in 2026